SwissFederalArchives/version-link/documentation/core.md

 </aside>

 #### vl:VersionedIdentitySet {#VersionedIdentitySet}
-Connects all the different objects of the versioned hierarchy.
+Represents the class of all the different objects of the versioned hierarchy.

 ### Properties